answerdash/answerdash-ios-sdk-binary/README.md

 #import <AnswerDashSDK/AnswerDashSDK.h>
 ```
 ##### Initialization
 AnswerDashSDK should be initialized at the application startup with a valid site ID.
-Add the following line to your `ApplicationDidFinishLaunchingWithOptions` delegate method.
+Add the following line to your `application:didFinishLaunchingWithOptions:` delegate method.

 Swift:
 ```swift